Assets

 └── Filter Housing

-Groups can be nested (parent-child), making it easy to organize large facilities.
+Groups can be nested (parent-child), making it easy to map out large facilities.
 Each group has:

 - Name — How you identify this grouping